sayedhfatimi/the-contemplative-path-posts/2025-10-16-from-geometry-to-experiment-archimedes-to-galileo/post.md

 - **Scalability:** Dimensional and scaling arguments stress-test ideas before heavy math.
 - **Invariance:** Early instincts about balance and uniform acceleration foreshadow conservation laws.

 Next time, we use this grammar to write our first full sentence.
-We’ll state Newton’s three laws as **axioms**, show how they organise motion into a coherent system, and introduce just enough calculus to see why a law like $F = ma$ turns patterns (Galileo’s $s \sim t^2$) into **predictions** about worlds—from sliding blocks to planets.
+We'll state Newton's three laws as **axioms**, show how they organise motion into a coherent system, and introduce just enough calculus to see why a law like $F = ma$ turns patterns (Galileo's $s \sim t^2$) into **predictions** about worlds—from sliding blocks to planets.